taqiudeen275/django-next/.django-next-old/README.md

 ## Extending & Customizing
 - Add custom logic to the API client or hooks as needed.
 - Use Zod validators for runtime validation.
+- You can provide a custom axios instance to the API client for advanced scenarios (SSR, custom headers, etc).

 ## Troubleshooting
 - If you see type errors, re-run the codegen to sync with your API schema.